…if you teach your clients exactly how to take charge of their health.

 My response.
 Thanks Les.
 Sadly, to my knowledge, there is no such course.
 Since there is no money to be made by people getting healthy, there is not a single for-credit course on plant-based nutrition at a single school of nutrition in the United States—and possibly the world.
 (If there is, Dr. Campbell and I don’t know about it)

 As for health coaching, my son Jason (shown here with me) is a certified personal trainer and has a certificate in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies with eCornell.
 In my opinion, that’s about the best combination you can have for health coaching.
 But teaching people how to take charge of their health can be hazardous to your income.
 Read on:

 For 3 or 4 years, my son worked with a client whose primary goal was weight-loss.
 And although Jason told him repeatedly that his food choices had much more to do with his weight than “working out,” he continued with his “meat and dairy” habits—-until recently.

-He has recently fired his health coach/personal trainer.
+Has fired his health coach/personal trainer.